CodeMaster7000/Number-Rotations/README.md

 A JavaScript program to check if the number of rotations of an element is greater than the  element itself, using k-cyclic shifts.

-_NOTE: A k-cyclic shift of integer n is a function that removes the last k digits of n and inserts them in its beginning._
+_NOTE: A k-cyclic shift of integer is a function that removes the last k digits of the integer and inserts them in its beginning._

 ## Instructions for Use